How To Get An Odor Out Of A Room

 3. Enzyme Cleaners: These cleaners contain enzymes that break down organic matter, making them effective for pet accidents, food spills, and other biological odors.

 4. Ozone Generators: Ozone generators produce ozone gas, which oxidizes and neutralizes odor molecules.
-However, ozone can be harmful to human health, so these devices should be used with caution and in unoccupied spaces.
+That said, ozone can be harmful to human health, so these devices should be used with caution and in unoccupied spaces.

 5. Fabric Sprays: These sprays are designed to freshen fabrics and upholstery, often containing odor-neutralizing agents and fragrances.